MicrosoftDocs/appcenter-docs/docs/distribution/uploading.md

 ---

 # Release a Build
 Upload your application binary package to App Center to distribute it.
 App Center supports package distribution for Android, iOS, macOS, Windows, and custom operating system apps.
 You can distribute releases to individual testers or groups of testers.
 For iOS and Android applications, you can also release to the stores like Google Play, the App Store, and Intune.
 See [Publish to consumer and enterprise stores](stores/index.md).

 On this page you can learn how to generate the binary for release, and how to upload and release it to groups using the portal, the command-line interface (CLI), and the application programming interface (API).

+You can also use the [App Center Distribute Task](https://docs.microsoft.com/azure/devops/pipelines/tasks/deploy/app-center-distribute) in Azure DevOps.

 ## Generating an application binary package
 First you must package your application into a binary file for release.
 You can create this file manually, or use [App Center Build](../build/index.md).
 You can configure Build to distribute automatically in the build configuration of a branch.

 The following sections explain how to create the files for all app types App Center supports for distribution.

 ### Android
 For Android, you must produce a signed app bundle or APK file.
 For full details of this process, see the official [Google documentation on preparing an app for release][google-prepare-for-release].

 1. Ensure you've [updated the manifest][android-manifest] and have a correctly [configured Gradle build][gradle-config].